Hattie12/sorting_algorithms/README.md

 # SortingAlgorithms
-Sorting algorithms that preform a "quick sort," "insertion sort."
+Sorting algorithms that preform a "quick sort" and "insertion sort."
 And a function to verify that the vectors are sorted.